 SNMP V3 - provides encryption and secure passwords.
 HTTPS must be enabled.
-To use traps with SNMP v3 management application is required.
+To use traps with SNMP v3 an SNMP v3 management application is required.

 If the Enable SNMP v3 option is enabled, provide the Initial user password.
 Note that the initial password is activated only when HTTPS is enabled and can only be set once.